1010todd/Galactic-War/README.md

 ![GWcap2](https://user-images.githubusercontent.com/19187937/152830096-35d610a9-1fde-46a0-b4b8-694035cab411.PNG)

 ## About
 This is a massive content mod about a war in another galaxy.
+While no storyline exist yet there's a large galaxy to explore filled with various aliens with different advancement and specializations.

-While no story content yet it's currently consist of:
+Currently the plugin consist of:

-1 Accessible galaxy.
+* 1 Accessible galaxy.

-26+ Races with their own ships and outfits.
+* 26+ Races with their own ships and outfits.
 Some with unique mechanic such as territory changes or even hunt you down depending on your interactions.

-Over 100 Ships,
+* Over 100 Ships,

-Over 600 Outfits,
+* Over 600 Outfits,

-Over 1500 Systems.
+* Over 1500 Systems.

 ## Accessing the Contents